thebridsk/bridgescorerdocs/docs/content/duplicate/pairsuggestion.md

 The **Never Pair** tables is obtained by hitting the **Never Pair** button at the bottom of the page.
 Click a cell in the table to prevent the players from being paired.

 Hitting the **Calculate** button will show the top 10 suggestions based on all the matches that have been played so far.
-The suggestion tries to keep the number of times each pair equal, and also not allowing a pair to not play for a long time.
+The suggestion tries to keep the number of times each pair equal, and also not allowing a pair to not play for a long time or playing too quickly.

 ![Pairings](../images/gen/Duplicate/Pairings.png)